-Weill Cornell Medicine's liver transplantation, hepatobiliary and pancreatic surgery program offers adults and children with liver disease a combination of medical, surgical and radiologic expertise.
+Weill Cornell Medicine's liver transplantation, hepatobiliary and pancreatic surgery program offers adults and children with liver and pancreatic diseases a combination of medical, surgical and radiologic expertise.

-When surgery is indicated, we have a renowned team of hepatobiliary surgeons who collaborate and review the individual treatment course for each patient and treat diseases using minimally invasive procedures leading to quicker recoveries and less pain.
+When surgery is indicated, we have a renowned team of hepatobiliary and pancreaticsurgeons who collaborate and review the individual treatment course for each patient and treat diseases using minimally invasive procedures leading to quicker recoveries and

 Advanced Liver Transplantation, Hepatobiliary & Pancreatic Surgery at New York’s #1 Hospital 18 years running

-Through this collaboration, we offer a Liver Cancer and Pancreatic Cancer Multidisciplinary Clinic Program where a variety of care team members and physicians are available to see you via video conference on the same day in coordinated appointments.
-The program's Access Nurse will help you navigate your care and can also connect you with supportive services as needed.
-You can call our office to learn more about this program.
+Through our collaborations, we offer distinct multidisciplinary clinic programs for patients with Liver Cancer or Pancreatic Cancer, held on Thursdays and Fridays respectively.
+These programs allow for multiple care team members and physicians to see you via video conference on the same day in a coordinated appointment.
+The multidisciplinary programs will allow for formulation of a comprehensive treatment plan to maximize your care through all of the cancer services important for your malignancy.
+The program's designated Access Nurse will help you navigate your care and can also connect you with supportive services as needed.
+You can call our office to learn more about these programs.

 Read the latest on wellness and preventive care for the whole familyView All Posts